1230james/civ3-mod/README.md

     * Sitting Bull of the Lakota
     * Ashoka of the Mauryans
 * Adds new government form: Fundamentalism
-* Adds four extra civilization advances:
+* Adds extra civilization advances:
     * Fundamentalism, which unlocks Fundamentalism as a form of government
     * Paper, Steam Engine, and Vacuum Tube, which are end-of-era techs you must research to proceed to the next era
+    * Nanotechnology, Fusion, Advanced Armor, and Heavy Mechanicals, new Modern Era technologies
-* Workers tweaked & new unit: Engineer
+* Adds new units:
-    * Engineers are identical to Workers, except they work twice as fast
-    * Workers no longer get an efficiency boost upon researching Replaceable Parts
-    * Engineers become available after researching Replaceable Parts and Workers can be upgraded to Engineers
-* New unit: Atomic Bomb
+    * Engineer (Workers get tweaked; see *New Units* section)
-    * Ported over Atomic Bomb unit from the *WWII in the Pacific* scenario
+    * Atomic Bomb
-    * Unlocked with Fission, requires Uranium + Oil and completed Manhattan Project to build
-    * Single use like other nukes, else behaves like any other air unit
-    * Included to give civilizations nuclear strike capability without Space Flight or in case they lack aluminum
+    * Space Marine
-* Other new units:
+    * Mecha
     * Fire Longbowman for the Mauryans
     * Cuban FAR for Cuba
     * Malian Worker for Mali
     * Sunka Wakan for the Lakota
     * King for the four non-vanilla civs to use as their king unit in Regicide mode
 * Adds new graphics for ICBMs and Tactical Nukes (they're minor changes)
-* Tactical Nuke launch animation now plays upon use
+* "Fixes" the previously unused Tactical Nuke launch animation so it plays upon use
-* Frigates & Man-O-Wars upgrade to Destroyers instead of nothing
+* Changed Frigates & Man-O-Wars to upgrade to Destroyers instead of nothing
-* New civil disorder animation
+* Adds a new civil disorder animation
-* And some other minor changes that are either not very noteworthy and/or that I've forgotten
+* And adds some other minor changes that are either not very noteworthy and/or that I've forgotten

 Almost all other behaviors are identical to vanilla C3C.
 You can consider this modpack a "vanilla-chocolate swirl" - that is, it's vanilla but with something extra; it's not a drastically different experience.
 If you are looking for a big modpack that really changes up the gameplay or dives in deep into a very specific scenario or something, this is *not* for you.